 Those who are lucky enough to survive may be so poorly socialized through lack of human contact that they may soon show signs of stress and behavioural problems.

-Many puppy mill owners don't want you to visit their premises, and will often offer to deliver your puppy.
+Many puppy mill owners don't want you to visit their premises and will often offer to deliver your puppy.

 If you need any further convincing to stay away from these places, please watch this heart-breaking video of a puppy mill raid in Tennessee!

-Puppy Mills Campaign for the Humane Society of the United States.
+The raid was carried out by Stephanie Shain, the Director of the Stop Puppy Mills Campaign for the Humane Society of the United States.

 Here's how we came to be together.

-While standing in line at the County Animal Control, a volunteer noticed an elderly man turning in a dog that he said he "no longer had any use for."
+While standing in line at the County Animal Control, a volunteer noticed an elderly man turning in a dog that he said he no longer had any use for.

-Luckily, the volunteer overheard the conversation and took the adorable cocker spaniel into her home.
 Her name was Gracie.
-She was very jittery and nervous of everyone and everything around her.
-Although she was heavily matted, it was obvious that she was a pure-bred cocker spaniel.
+She was very jittery and nervous about everyone and everything around her.
+Although her coat was heavily matted, it was evident that she was a pure-bred cocker spaniel.

-The volunteer contacted several other rescues to see if any foster homes were available as she thought the dog only needed grooming to relieve her of the thick mats that were causing her severe discomfort.
+The volunteer contacted several other rescues to see if any foster homes were available, as she thought the dog only needed grooming to relieve her of the thick mats that were causing her severe discomfort.

 The groomer began working on her.
 The more she worked, the more she discovered.
 She was astounded and said that in over 9 years of grooming, she had only seen this state of neglect once before.